muratk5n/thirdwave/en/README.md

 ---

-The high GPM is typical of a software company with a commanding lead in the marketspace as GPM shows direct costs for creating a product, software companies don't typically spend too much to produce something, especially once the core product / platform is mature, likely the case for SF by now.
-But if there are a lot of extra, indirect spending, fluff investments it can take down the other measures, OPM, PM.
+The high GPM is typical of a software company with a commanding lead in the marketspace as GPM shows direct costs for creating a product.
+Software companies don't typically spend too much to produce, especially once the core product / platform is mature, likely the case for SF by now.
+But if there are a lot of extra, indirect spending, fluff investments it can take hurt OPM, PM.

 ---